Frequently Asked Questions

 - Wear a cloth face cover when out in public.
 A mask may reduce transmission of COVID-19 by the wearer.

 - Clean and disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets and sinks.

 What are the symptoms of this infection?

 - Shortness of breath/difficulty breathing

-If you have returned in the past 14 days from travel abroad and are experiencing fever and respiratory symptoms (such as fever with coughing or difficulty breathing/shortness of breath), the Centers for Disease Control and Prevention advises you to seek medical advice by calling ahead of your visit to your health care provider or nurse advice line.
-Please do not show up at Student Health and Counseling Center or other health facility without calling first.
+If you are experiencing fever and respiratory symptoms (such as fever with coughing or difficulty breathing/shortness of breath), the Centers for Disease Control and Prevention advises you to seek medical advice by calling ahead of your visit to your health care provider or nurse advice line.
+Please do not show up at Student Health and Counseling Center or other health facilities without calling first.
 Your provider will need to take special measures to protect other people in the clinic.

 Should I wear a mask?

 In an effort to slow the spread of COVID-19, Fresno State employees who are working on campus should follow the recommendation of the Fresno County Department of Public Health (FCDPH) and the order by the City of Fresno by wearing a face covering beginning Wednesday, April 15.

 The FCDPH and the Centers for Disease Control and Prevention (CDC) are asking individuals to wear fabric face coverings that are reusable after washing, while outside their residences in public settings.
 It is recommended to clean the coverings with hot water and soap, and keep a few on hand so that one is always available for use.